malucooo/capernia-ots-datapack/README.md

 * Analyse and scrap third party datapacks for new userful content
 * Update the scripts making them compatible with latest version of Forgotten Server
+* Unify all existing datapacks on Capernia datapack
+* Help the community